-If you want to restrict the number of simultaneous jobs (e.g. you are compiling on a machine with limited memory), you can can use e.g. make -j4, which should only try to compile 4 files at a time.
+If you want to restrict the number of simultaneous jobs (e.g. you are compiling on a machine with limited memory),

 8.2.2 Install the executable in your run directory

 Now that the gcclassic executable is built, install it to your run directory with make install.
 For this to work properly, you must tell CMake where to find your run directory by configuring CMake with -DRUNDIR=/path/to/run/directory as described above.
 Type: